-We asked Dr. Michael Visker, a pediatrician at Alewife Brook Community Pediatrics, a practice affiliated with Winchester Hospital, some common questions parents have about family, kids, and what you can do to pass the time without spreading the virus.
+We asked Dr. Michael Visker, a pediatrician at Alewife Brook Community Pediatrics (affiliated with Winchester Hospital), some common questions parents have about family, kids, and what you can do to pass the time without spreading COVID-19.

 What are some tried and true ways to stop the spread of viruses in your home?

-The best way to help stop the spread of viruses in your own home includes all of the common-sense advice that we have been hearing on the news.
-Wash hands with soap and water often, avoid touching your face and nose as much as possible, covering your mouth and nose when you cough and sneeze and avoiding others when you feel sick.
+The best way to stop the spread of viruses in your own home includes all of the common-sense advice from the Center for Disease Control (CDC).
+Wash your hands with soap and water often for at least 20 seconds, avoid touching your face and nose as much as possible, covering your mouth and nose when you cough or sneeze and avoiding others when you feel sick.
 Additionally, try to avoid sharing common household items like dishes, utensils and the like.
-Clean “high touch” surfaces every day.
+With children at home, it is especially important to clean “high touch” surfaces every day.
 While these methods seem simple, they can be highly effective at helping to stem the spread of viruses.

 Should you let your kids have a playdate?
 What about kids who are family but don’t live here, can they come over?

-At this point in time, I would not recommend any non-essential travel or gatherings, in an effort to help decrease the spread of the infection.
+In line with all advice so far, I would not recommend any non-essential travel or gatherings outside of your household on weekends or after school, in an effort to help decrease the spread of the infection.
 There are many creative ways to entertain children of all ages at home, from reading to arts and crafts and even just using their imagination to create new and silly games at home.
-In the end, while it may require a little more effort to help foster these creative ways to spend their time at home, it is likely easier than caring for a sick child.
+In the end, while it may require a little more effort to help foster these creative ways to spend their time at home, it is likely easier than caring for a sick child or other family members.

 What is the protocol with sharing toys or books between families?